ltonetwork/documentation/01-event-chain/index.md

 ### timestamp

-A Unix timestamp (seconds since EPOCH).
-This is the date and time that the event occurred according to the signer.
+The is the date and time, in ISO 8601 format, that the event occurred according to the signer.

 ### signkey